parham/lemanchot-dc/README.md

-# lemanchot-system
+# LeManchot-DC
-LeManchot is a multimodal data platform including data acquisition and data transmission components
+LeManchot-DC is a multimodal data platform including data acquisition and data transmission components